-Solutions: Official solutions to the assigned and self-study questions will be made available on the OWL course site after the relevant material is covered by all sections.
+Official solutions to the practice problems will be made available on the OWL course site after the relevant material is covered by all sections, so that students can check their own solutions and thereby determine their understanding of the material.
 It is expected that students will attempt the question prior to reviewing the solution.
+The course instructor should be consulted if the student has difficulty understanding the suggested solution.

 WileyPLUS homework assignments: Students will complete weekly homework assignments for each chapter to allow students to practice and check their understanding of the course material.
-These assignments will be submitted and graded.
+These assignments will be submitted, graded, and will contribute to the student's final grade.